liip/blog_liip_ch_posts/2014/collecting-performance-data-with-varnish-and-statsd.md

 varnishncsa -F '%t "%r" %s %b "%{Referer}i" "%{User-agent}i" %{Varnish:hitmiss}x %{VCL_Log:Backend}x %D ' -m "VCL_Log:SlowQuery" -m "VCL_Log:Backend:hhvm_api$" -D -a -w logs/hhvm-api-slow.log
 ````

 This is the usual logfile format of web servers with some info added at the end.
 If it was a hit or a miss, which backend was used (logged via the std.log command in the vcl) and how long it took (the %D parameter).
-The we filter to just log requests which hav the SlowQuery tag and are for the hhvm_api backend (the others are recorded by New Relic, but we could of course do them here as well).
+Then we can filter to just log requests which have the SlowQuery tag and are for the hhvm_api backend (the others are recorded by New Relic, but we could of course do them here as well).

 We then collect those with [logstash](http://logstash.net/) and send them to our [graylog2](http://graylog2.org/) server.
 From there we can do for example alerts or just analyse the requests and try to reproduce the slowness and make it faster.

-It's of course not as powerfull as the full toolset of New Relic (or similar), but at least we know now, which requests are slow.
+It's of course not as powerful as the full toolset of New Relic (or similar), but at least we know now, which requests are slow.
 And we can also use that for other backends, should the need arise.

 If you have any input what could be improved or if you know about other tools to collect stats for HHVM (or other currently exotic systems), let us know.
 We're eager to hear about them.
-(Btw, Javascript, browser-based solutions are out of question here, since the API backend just sends JSON or XML, no possibility to inject JavaScript)
+(Btw, Javascript, browser-based solutions are out of question here, since the API backend just sends JSON or XML, no possibility to inject JavaScript).